aslan-kg/classicVideoGames/javascript.md

     //if searchbox is blank render all the games renderGames(videosGamesList);
 }
-//detect if tge user presses enter searchInput.addEventListener('keydown', function(event){
+//detect if the user presses enter searchInput.addEventListener('keydown', function(event){
     if(event.key === 'Enter'){